Public policy: Public policy visualization

 Direct government action involving the use of money can be classified into 2 subsections.
-A government can either use its available resources to address the issue (Make), or can contract out to the private sector (Buy).
+A government can either use its available resources to address the issue (Make) or contract out to the private sector (Buy).

-Indirect government action involving money is the use of fiscal policy to indirectly affect behaviours.
-These come in the form of levying taxes (Tax) or by subsidizing an alternative (Subsidize).
+Indirect government action involving money is the use of fiscal policy to influence behaviours.
+These take the form of levying taxes (Tax) or subsidizing an alternative (Subsidize).

 Other direct government action falls under the category of regulation.
-This is when a government uses its authoritative power to make persons behave a certain way (Oblige) or by making a behaviour illegal (Prohibit).
+This is when a government uses its authority to make people behave in a certain way (Oblige) or to make a behaviour illegal (Prohibit).

 Indirect government action without the use of money can again be classified into 2 types.
 A government can provide information to its citizens on a particular issue, with hopes it affects their behaviour (Inform), or by appealing to their morality as a human or as a stakeholder in society (Implore).

 Public policy making

 Public policy making is a time-consuming 'policy cycle'.

 The policy cycle as set out in Understanding Public Policy: Theories and Issues.